-Smartmatic is taking steps to defend its reputation from attacks levied by actors trying to further their agendas and personal gains.
+Smartmatic is taking steps to defend its reputation from attacks by actors trying to further their agendas and profits.
 These attacks don’t just hurt Smartmatic.
-They damage the credibility and integrity of entire elections, and disparage the hard work of election officials, administrators and poll workers from around the world.
+They damage the credibility and integrity of all elections, and disparage the hard work of election officials, administrators and poll workers around the world.

 Read the press release here

 Newsweek: Smartmatic Sues Mike Lindell, Accusing Him of Spreading Election Lies to Sell More Pillows | January 18, 2022

 Yahoo News: Smartmatic sues Mike Lindell for defamation | January 18, 2022